jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 The measures of two angles of a triangle are 55 and 82 degrees.
 Find the measure of the third angle.
 - 180 = x + 55 + 82
   - x = 43

+# 3.35
+The perimeter of a triangular garden is 24 feet.
+The lengths of two sides are four feet and nine feet.
+How long is the third side?
+- 24 = 4 + 9 + x
+  - 11